Improved Tree Sparsifiers in Near-Linear Time: Improved Tree Cut-Sparsifier

-As for the second result of Theorem \ref{theorem:refinement_phase}, we would like to use the flows that are promised by Remark \ref{remark:trimming_allows_routing} to be able to route from the cut edges $E(A, S\setminus A)$ in each iteration, to the boundary edges of $A$ or of $S\setminus A$.
+As for the second result of Theorem \ref{theorem:refinement_phase}, we would like to use the flows that are promised by Theorem~\ref{theorem:trimming_allows_routing} to route demands from the cut edges to the boundary edges.
+Specifically, in each iteration we route demands from the cut edges $E(A, D\setminus A)$, where $D\subseteq S$ denotes the current sub-cluster of $S$, to the boundary edges of $A$ or of $D\setminus A$.
 In this manner, we could route the flow from the inter-cluster edges $F$ to the boundary edges $B_S$ by going over the binary tree from the leaves upwards: each time we encounter a cut $(A, D\setminus A)$ of the current sub-cluster $D\subseteq S$, we route the mass currently residing on the cut edges to the boundary edges of either $A$ or $D\setminus A$.
 Note that the demands on the boundary edges accumulate as we perform this step.
-In particular, after accounting for all relevant details, we obtain that routing a unit of flow from each edge of $E(A, D\setminus A)$ to $A$ adds $O\left(\frac{1}{f(D)}\right)$ units of load to the boundary edges of $A$ (and similarly if we route to the boundary of $D\setminus A$).
-Assuming the load on the boundary edges of $A$ and on the cut edges $E(A, D\setminus A)$ (accumulated in the lower levels of the binary tree) was $\alpha$, this means that when we go upwards in the tree, the load on the boundary of $D$ will now be $\alpha' = \alpha \cdot \left(1+\frac{O(1)}{f(D)}\right)$.
+In particular, after accounting for all relevant details, we obtain that routing a unit of flow from each edge of $E(A, D\setminus A)$ to $A$ adds $O\left(\frac{1}{f(D)}\right)$ units\footnote{Recall that $f(D) \defeq c_f\log\!\left(\frac{\sigma}{|D|}\right)\!\cdot\log \log n$.} of load to the boundary edges of~$A$ (and similarly if we route to the boundary of $D\setminus A$).
+Assuming the load on the boundary edges of $A$ and on the cut edges $E(A, D\setminus A)$ (accumulated in the lower levels of the binary tree) was $\alpha$, this means that when we go upwards in the binary tree, the load on the boundary of $D$ will now be $\alpha' = \alpha \cdot \left(1+\frac{O(1)}{f(D)}\right)$.